RoxenTHNDR/scripting_final_project/README.md

 ## Chapter 1

 Our main focus this week was to learn to add Javascript to HTML.
 This was a challenge for me as the assignment was a refresher course for me on HTML.
 To insert javascript into a HTML document you need the `<script>` tags.
 The assignment was to build a NFT card in HTML.
 The most difficult part about this assignment was the hover for the main image and getting the eye centered.
 It has been about a year since I had taken HTML, and the limited experience I’ve had in other cases have used a visual editor, so I really needed this crash course.

+## Chapter 2

+The main focus of this week was on Array's and objects.
+I find these very interesting because they are extremely similar to Python.
+However when I first went through arrays in Python it went over my head.
+However now, I don't know if its because I have had more classes and understanding programing more but it just clicked.
+The assignment, found in the folder "Chapter2", was what I think really helped it cement how similar it is to python in just building the array's with a few differences.